UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 bit 6 = 1 → read next byte (for size) → used as bits 16–23 of size
 ```

-First you extract offset by iterating over each bit in the LSB.

-If the bit is 1, read next byte and left shift it by `8 * i` , where `i`  is the position of current bit from the right, and OR it with offset.
-If it is 0, continue the loop.
+The offset is built by iterating over the four LSB bits of the control byte.
+For each bit set to 1, the next byte from the stream is read, shifted left by `8 * i` (where `i` is the bit's position from the right), and OR'd into the offset.
+Bits set to 0 contribute nothing.

-Then you extract size by iterating over bits 4-6 of the control byte.

-If it is 1, read next byte and left shift it by `(i - 4) * 8` , where `i` is the position of the current bit from the right, and OR it with size.
-If it is 0, continue the loop.
+The size is built the same way using bits 4-6 of the control byte.
+For each set bit, the next byte is read, shifted left by `(i - 4) * 8`, and OR'd into the size.

-Now, you should be able to parse the contents of RefDelta object.
+These rules are enough to fully parse a RefDelta object.

 ---

 ### Applying RefDelta

-Even if you computed `sha1` of all of the object you decompressed, none of the refdeltas’ referenced SHA will match any of them.
+Computing the SHA1 of every decompressed object straight from the packfile body produces hashes that match none of the SHAs referenced by the RefDeltas.

-After extracting the non-delta objects, you should prepend their content with an appropriate header.
-For example, if you extracted a blob object, prepend it with
+The reason: a SHA1 in git is computed over the full on-disk object form, including its header.
+So before hashing, each non-delta object must be prepended with the appropriate header.
+For example, a blob becomes:

 ```
-blob <size>00<content
+blob <size>00<content>
 ```

-Just like it would appear in a git object file, and then only compute its SHA1.
-Now, you might notice that at least one object’s SHA1 should match the refdelta’s referenced SHA.
+just as it would appear in a git object file.
+Hashing the headered form makes at least one object's SHA1 match the SHA referenced by some RefDelta.

-Let’s see how a refdelta object is applied to an existing one to create a new one.
+A RefDelta is applied to its base object as follows.

-Let’s say we have a **base file** (original Git object):
+Given a **base file** (the referenced git object):

 ```
 Base file:
 "Hello, my name is Alice.\n"
 ```

-Given a refdelta object like this (The content on the right side of the arrow is the evaluation of that instruction)
+And a RefDelta containing these instructions (the right side of each arrow shows what the instruction evaluates to):

 ```
 COPY offset=0, size=18 → "Hello, my name is A"